Skip to main content Skip to secondary navigation

 Image showing the locations of sensors placed on the two buildings

-A network of these sensors is being deployed on two buildings: the Space Needle in Seattle, and 650 California St. in San Francisco.
-Simultaneously, large-eddy simulations (LES) are being run to simulate the wind loading on both buildings.
-The next step will be to compare wind pressures predicted by LES with real-world results.
+A network of these sensors has been deployed on two buildings: the Space Needle in Seattle, and 650 California St. in San Francisco.
+Simultaneously, large-eddy simulations (LES) were performed to simulate the wind loading on both buildings.
+The fluctuating wind pressure statistics predicted by LES were then compared with the field measurements, revealing that the LES can reproduce real-world wind loads, including the sensitivities to the turbulence in the incoming wind field.

 Presentations